ietf-wg-asdf/SDF/sdf.md

    original JSON map.

 Note that the formal syntaxes given in Appendices {{<syntax}} and {{<jso}}
-generally describe the _result_ of applying a merge-patch; the notations are not powerful enough to describe, for instance, the effect of null values given with the sdfRef to remove members of JSON maps from the referenced target.
+generally describe the _result_ of applying a merge-patch: the notations are not powerful enough to describe, for instance, how the merge-patch algorithm causes null values within the sdfRef to remove members of JSON maps from the referenced target.
 Nonetheless, the syntaxes also give the syntax of the sdfRef itself, which vanishes during the resolution; in many cases therefore even merge-patch inputs will validate with these formal syntaxes.